Revolutionary Vol. 1

 Revolutionary Vol. 1 is the debut album by rapper Immortal Technique, released on September 18, 2001, and re-pressed in 2004 (by Babygrande Records).
-The first edition had no distribution and no bar code; it was sold by the artist on the streets and at his shows.
-The album re-press was manufactured with a bar code and is being distributed worldwide by Viper Records and Babygrande Records.
+The first edition had no distribution and no barcode; it was sold by the artist on the streets and at his shows.
+The album re-press was manufactured with a barcode and is being distributed worldwide by Viper Records and Babygrande Records.
 Immortal Technique said in 2009 that the album had sold more than 45,000 copies.

+Cover art

+The album cover features a stylized scene of massacred police officers, with a variation on the communist hammer and sickle symbol, with a microphone replacing the hammer.
+"Immortal Technique" is sprawled across the cover in graffiti-style writing.

 Reception

 Stewart Mason of AllMusic gave the album a score of three-and-a-half stars out of five.
 He praised Immortal Technique for being able to fit complicated political themes convincingly to music.
 Mason wrote that listeners may not approve of the production quality, but noted that it had a "rough-edged charm" to it.

 Writing on RapReviews in November 2005, Steve 'Flash' Juon responded positively to the album, calling Immortal Technique "a smooth flowing, rough hewn vocalist with an excellent sense of timing and breath control" and judging the production as "good to outstanding".